catalyst/l3overlay/README.md

 * Type: **filename** / **filepath**
 * Required: no

 The location to the fwbuilder script used to build the firewall settings inside the overlay.
 This can be either an absolute filepath to the script, or simply a filename relative to the `fwbuilder_scripts` directory.
-This folder is searched for in the `l3overlayd` executable directory, then `../etc/l3overlay` relative to the `l3overlay` executable directory, then `/etc/l3overlay`, in that order.

 #### this-node
 * Type: **name**